DanielFLopez1620/learning_ros2/m01_ros2_environment/m01_ros2_environment.md

 To close, this subsection, let's publish a velocity command to the turtle, for this you can use:

     ros2 topic pub --once /turtle1/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 1.8}}"

+# Services, another perspective:

+It is a different type of communication based on the roles of the client and the server.
+Think of it like a shop, someone comes to buy something (he is the **client**) to your shop (so you are the **server**), they are *requesting* you a product and your *response* is the product they are asking for or (in case you don't have it) an indication that you cannot give it to him.

+Let's play with our turtle friends to get to know more about services, Make sure you run the *turtlesim* node and the *turtle_teleop_key* node.
+In this section, we will use the commands of **ros2 service**, first let's list all services available.

+    ros2 service list

+TODO: Add images of turtle services

+Now, you need to understand them, so you can take advantage of them, the services have two parts the **request** (the info you provide to the server) and the **response** (the result of processing the info provided).
+Also, they have different types, and as you can guess, you can use:

+    ros2 service type <service_name>
+    ros2 service list -t # Is another option to get the type

+Another option is to search a service by its type, for that the command is:

+    ros2 service find <type_service_name>

+And if you need more details on the type, you can run the command:

+    ros2 interface show <type_service_name>

+Here it should display a text divided by "---" which is the indicator/separator between request and response.
+Finally, you can also play with services in the terminal by calling the corresponding server with the appropiate information, for example, if you want to create another turtle you can use:

+    ros2 service call /spawn  turtlesim/srv/Spawn "{x:2, y:5, theta:0.5, name:'Dan'}"

+TODO: Image of new turtle

+# Parameters for node configurations:

+Not everything needs to be configuration, but you will need a way to define some behaviors with the nodes, for that you have the parameters.
+Once again, let's review this with our turtle friends.

+After you have run the turtle nodes, let's check the list of params of this nodes:

+    ros2 param list

+TODO: Add image of params list.

+Know, as in programming a certain languages, you can **get** or **set** this parameters, but you need to know before hand how they work and which values do they use.

+    ros2 param get <node_name> <param_name>
+    ros2 param set <node_name> <param_name> <new_value>

+The more visible params with *turtlesim* are the colors of the background, as you may know, colors can work with different formats, in case of this background we use RGB (Red, Green, Blue) with a range of 0-255 (integer) for each one.
+So, try to play with the colors of the turtlesim to get one of your favorite colors, for example:

+    ros2 param set /turtlesim background_g 255

+But, this is not all, you can save the params and use them later, this process is called **dump** and **load**, the format supported for storing and loading parameters are the **.yaml** files.
+After you modify some parameters (and make sure everything is still working), you an try:

+    ros2 param dump /turtlesim > my_params.yaml
+    # Close all and re-run the nodes
+    ros2 param load my_params.yaml

+Another possibility is to load the params in the moment you run the node, for that, you can use:

+    ros2 run turtlesim turtlesim_node --ros-args --params-file my_params.yaml